 The same thing happens in our body.
 If there are not enough carrier proteins like SHBG, then testosterone floats around freely in the blood, just like the fans wandering the streets around Yankee stadium.
 Testosterone, in high levels starts to exert its masculinizing effects on the neighboring organs because it is not getting to its proper destination.
 Thus, you develop acne, excessive facial hair and male pattern baldness.
 The total amount of testosterone might be the same, but the lack of carrier protein, SHBG allows excessive effect of these androgens.

 Women with PCOS have low levels of the carrier proteins SHBG that bind the testosterone.
 This amplifies testosterone’s effect, even if levels are not particularly high.
 But what causes this lack of SHBG?
-The culprit is too much insulin.
+The culprit is likely too much insulin.

 Insulin is the major regulator of SHBG production in the liver.
 The higher the insulin, the lower the SHBG production.
 This relationship holds true not just in women, but also in men.
 Decreasing insulin levels through weight loss increases SHBG production.